khakhalin/notes/papers/Schneider2019benchmark.md

 * [[mnist]] - our fav benchmark

 A list of diverse tasks to benchmark optimizers: MNIST, Fashion MNIST, CIFAR-10 (image recognition), SVHN, ImageNet, character-level prediction with Tolstoy's "War and Peace".
-And then also, for most of these datasets, 3-4 different architectures / tasks that can be troubleshoot on it: like log-reg, VAE, ConvNet, VGG (Very Deep Conv Network) etc.
+And then also, for most of these datasets, 3-4 different architectures / tasks that can be troubleshoot on it: like log-reg, [[autoencoder]]s, [[convnet]]s, VGG (Very Deep Conv Network) etc.

 # Refs